Good Basic Invariants for Elliptic Weyl Groups and Frobenius Structures: Introduction

 \subsection{Aim and results of the paper}

-Let $W$ be an elliptic Weyl group defined as a reflection group for the elliptic root system of type $X^{(1,1)}_l$.
-Let $Y$, $H$ are domains where $H$ is isomorphic to the upper half plane and $\pi:Y \to H$ is an affine bundle whose fiber is isomorphic to $\CC^{l+1}$.
+Let $W$ be an elliptic Weyl group defined as a reflection group for an elliptic root system.
+Let $Y$, $H$ be domains where $H$ is isomorphic to the upper half plane and $\pi:Y \to H$ is an affine bundle whose fiber is isomorphic to $\CC^{l+1}$.
 The group $W$ acts on each fiber of $\pi$.

-Let $g \in W$ be a hyperbolic Coxeter transformation defined in \cite{extendedI}.
-It is known that $g$ is not semi-simple and has no fixed points on $Y$.
+Let $\widetilde{c} \in W$ be a hyperbolic Coxeter transformation defined in \cite{extendedI}.
+It is known that $\widetilde{c}$ is not semi-simple and has no fixed points on $Y$.

 We take the Jordan decomposition: